sableeyed/Linux-Arctis-Manager/README.md

 Important notes:

-- when working on the repository and running the application for debugging, remember to stop the service via `sysetmctl --user disable --now arctis-pcm.service`.
+- when working on the repository and running the application for debugging, remember to stop the service via `systemctl --user disable --now arctis-pcm.service`.
 Once finished, you can enable it again via `sysetmctl --user enable arctis-pcm.service`.
 - if working with vscode, a launch setup is ready to use (`arctis_chatmix debug`) which will run the software with debug logging
 - remember to refresh your installation once finished (see installation section)